narencachy/aks-quickstart/README.md

 # start port forwarding in the background
 kubectl port-forward deploy/goweb 8080:8080 &

-# this will also work
+# this will also work by using the pod
 kubectl port-forward $GW 8080:8080 &

 # run curl